-Laminating is a process that not only protects the print but also enhances its aesthetic qualities.
+Lamination is a process that not only protects the print but also enhances its aesthetic qualities.
 It can be applied to coated papers and boards with a weight above 250 g/m².

-Types of laminates and their impact on colors
+Types of Laminates and Their Impact on Colors

 • Glossy (laminat błysk): Gives prints an intense shine, highlighting the vividness and contrast of colors.
 Ideal for advertising materials that need to attract attention.